yuleichin/yuleichin.github.io/_pages/about.md

 News
 ======

+* 08/2024: Our latest survey on [🌊Data Assessment and Selection for Instruction Tuning of Large Language Models](https://arxiv.org/abs/2408.02085) is online!
 * 07/2024: Checkout our reading list for [Fantastic Data Engineering for Large Language Models](https://github.com/yuleiqin/fantastic-data-engineering).
 * 06/2024: I will be serving as a reviewer for EMNLP 2024.
 * 02/2024: One paper on sinkhorn distillation of large language models (LLMs) is accepted by COLING 2024.